cbarb005/ucr-cs100/textbook/chapter0-unix-shell-basics/README.md

 ##Section 1 : parsing
 This section covers a couple of parsing tools that may be useful for your homework assignment

-*  strtok
+*  strtok -
-This folder covers the C library function ```strtok``` to tokenize, or break apart, a c-string.
+this folder covers the C library function ```strtok``` to tokenize, or break apart, a c-string.

-*  Boost Tokenizer
+*  Boost Tokenizer -
-This folder covers this Boost library class that tokenizes strings, examples included.
+this folder covers this Boost library class that tokenizes strings, examples included.

 ##Section 2 : Makefile
 This section covers how to write Makefiles.

-* Makefile
+* Makefile -
-This file houses an example Makefile.
+this file houses an example Makefile.

-* make
+* make -
-This folder contains a tutorial on using ```make``` to compile and install programs easily with Makefiles, as well as numerous examples.
+this folder contains a tutorial on using ```make``` to compile and install programs easily with Makefiles, as well as numerous examples.

 ##lab0 - vim